AI Education

 There's a massive difference between understanding how a car engine works and knowing how to drive.
 You don't need to become a mechanic.
 You need to learn how to drive.

-What "Learning AI" Actually Means in 2026 (No Coding Required)
+What Does "Learning AI" Actually Mean?

 Here's the good news: learning AI in 2026 doesn't mean what it meant even two years ago.